 In a church with some 2,000 worshippers weekly, the best way for pastoral care and authentic relationships to happen is in the small group where everyone can be known by name and cared for on a personal basis.
 For discipleship that leads to transformation to happen, one-on-one accountability, transparency and trust which are built over time in close-knit relationships are required, and these are best fostered in small groups.

 The full potential of small groups is unleashed when it is given the priority in the life of the church, leaders and members.

 Too many programmes and activities compete to choke the life of the small group by making time and energy demands on the leaders and members.
 Effective small group leaders need time to attend training and time to disciple and care for their groups.
 Effective small groups need members with the time to love and serve one another, to practise spiritual disciplines and to deal with personal, family and group issues so that they can become more like Jesus, as well as to reach out to people in their spheres of influence, community and the world.
-Hence, a small group church gives undivided attention to the wellbeing and health of the small groups so that their potential for Fellowship, Adoration, Involvement, Transformation and Harvest can be fully realised.
+Hence, a church of small groups gives undivided attention to the wellbeing and health of the small groups so that their potential for Fellowship, Adoration, Involvement, Transformation and Harvest can be fully realised.